All Episodes

 The president will be the guest for the hour.

-And uh it's tonight at nine.
+And it's tonight at 9.

 He'll be back, of course, here tomorrow.

-Uh also we'll talk to Lou Dobbs in just a moment.
+Also, we'll talk to Lou Dobbs in just a moment.

-Uh, he'll be here in a few minutes.
+He'll be here in a few minutes.

 This is big, the Russia collusion.

-That's this guy, Schiff you always see on television.
+That's this guy, Schiff, you always see on television.

 This guy makes Chuck Schumer look sincere.

-This shift is all over the place.
+This shif is all over the place.

-So everybody's you know, whenever he shows up on TV now, everybody looks at him like, wait, isn't this like a year you didn't find anything?
+So everybody's, you know, whenever he shows up on TV now, everybody looks at him.

 Aha, we've gotten to the bottom of it.

-Do you see they found out they put 3,000 Facebook ads up?
+Did you see they found out they put 3,000 Facebook ads up?

 That's out of 30 billion a year ads on Facebook.